tob-asco/seeds/README.md

     - *Raise Property Changed Event* (PCE) - tests
     - *Navigates to* - tests (using mocked navigation services)

-## Exception Handling Philosophy
-Trying to streamline the throwing & try-catching procedure of exceptions throughout the solution:
-1. The first method that is sure that a certain response indicates an error, is the one that needs to `throw new Exception("A message providing all the info");`.
-2. The method closest to the view (e.g. directly called by a command in a VM) needs to `try`-`catch (Exception ex)` and `await Shell.Current.DisplayAlert(...);`

 ## What You Should Do When...
 ### **You want to add a new EF Core model class that defines a DB entity** (join entity similar)
   1. :heavy_plus_sign: EF Core model class `seeds.Dal.Model.MyModel.cs`